blytkerchan/blytkerchan.github.io/_posts/2015-06-30-technical-documentation.markdown

 comments: false
 date: 2015-06-30 01:49:30+00:00
 layout: post
-permalink: /blog/2015/06/technical-documentation/
-slug: technical-documentation
 title: Technical documentation
 wordpress_id: 3431
 categories:
   - Opinions
   - Quality
   - Software Engineering
 tags:
   - documentation
   - technical documentation
 ---

 Developers tend to have a very low opinion of technical documentation: it is often wrong, partial, unclear and not worth the trouble of reading.
 This is, in part, a self-fulfilling prophecy: such low opinions of technical documentation results in them not being read, and not being invested in.

 <!--more-->

 I have no easy solution for this: technical documentation is an art and a science, and not everyone is good at it.
 It's all about communication and, while communication is the first thing we start learning, as soon as -- and perhaps before -- we are born, it is also something we never stop learning and refining.

 The solution I do have is not easy: good documentation requires a consistent, considerable, continuous investment both pecuniary and of effort.
 Good documentation requires time, tools and tenacity -- all of which cost money.